ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-gered, sank on
-his knees, his florce eyes rolling in mad
-fury at mo.
-I mjved around to his side
-and put another ball into him, when he
-went clean down and stretched himself
-in tho last struggle.
-&quot;Come down aud visit me, and as you
-step across my threshold there in tho
-vestibule confronting you will be his
-enormous head, as lifelike as the art of
-taxidermy can present.
-Look at that
-grand head and you will be compelled
-to give credence to a part of my story,
-at least, and your regrets will join mine
-that no more of tho noblost American
-game ia to be found ou these great
-plains.&quot; Chicago Tribune.
 What to Do In Case of Accident.
 Professor Wilder, of Cornell Uni­
 versity, gives tho following short rules